ncstate-sat/popover/README.md

 ## Styles

-The `<sat-popover>` component only provides styles to affect its transform origin.
-It is the responsibility of the elements you project inside the popover styles themselves.
+The `<sat-popover>` component only provides styles to affect its own transform origin.
+It is the responsibility of the elements you project inside the popover to styles themselves.
 This includes background color, box shadows, margin offsets, etc.

 ## Contributing